AztecProtocol/engineering-designs/docs/building-in-chunks/building.md

 Instead, we can build the blocks for slot N during slot N-1, and we use slot N exclusively for publishing to L1, while the next proposer builds the blocks for slot N+1.
 This means we get much more time for publishing, which we'll need if we require more than one blob per checkpoint, and we are continuously building blocks, which enables higher TPS.

 Note that, in the unhappy path in which a proposer fails to publish their L1 checkpoint, the block built by the following proposer is invalidated, so the provisional chain is reorged back by two slots.
 It should be possible for any node in the network to pick up the blocks produced for a given slot and upload to L1, but building that machinery is out of scope for the moment.

+As a design simplification, we can choose **not** to implement staggered slots, and just allocate time within the slot for L1 submission, like we do today.